alexreardon/fullon-markdown/details.md

 ## About

-### What is FULL ON?
+### What is Full On?

-FULL ON is a [St Philip’s Eastwood Anglican Church](http://en.stphils.org.au/) summer youth camp.
+Full On is a [St Philip’s Eastwood Anglican Church](http://en.stphils.org.au/) summer youth camp.
 It is for youth who will be in Year 6-12 in 2019 & graduating Year 12s of 2018.
-FULL ON is a Christian camp where the students will learn from the Bible about who
+Full On is a Christian camp where the students will learn from the Bible about who
 Jesus is, what he has done, and what it means to follow him.
 It is also a week of *full on* fun and activities, indoor and outdoors, in a loving community.

 ### When is it?

-FULL ON will take place on 21st - 26th January 2019.
+Full On will take place on 21st - 26th January 2019.

 ## What will we do?

-At camp you will experience the following FULL ON activities:
+At camp you will experience the following Full On activities:

 - Bible Talks and Studies
 - Music and Singing